aurotripathy/daydream/README.md

+# DayDream

+DayDream is a gradio app ofor Dreambooth

 # DreamBooth training example

 [DreamBooth](https://arxiv.org/abs/2208.12242) is a method to personalize text2image models like stable diffusion given just a few(3~5) images of a subject.